[ MY CAMBO WIDE 650 PANORAMIC KIT COMPONENTS ]

 [ DA YI 6×12 FILM MAGAZINE + MASKS ]

-There is another issue with this model for Cambo Wide users: the top right-side winding knob does not clear the Graflok lever.
+Another issue with this model for Cambo Wide users is that the top right-side winding knob does not clear the Graflok lever.
 Although I can lock it by pushing the knob out slightly, this is not a permanent solution.
-However, the back installs fine on my Ebony cameras.

-My advice to Cambo Wide users looking for a 6×12 magazine is to avoid the Da Yi model I have.
+I advise Cambo Wide users looking for a 6×12 magazine to avoid the Da Yi model pictured above.
 Although it did produce sharp images, it is a headache to load, and its top winding knob will not clear the Graflok lever on your camera.
-I will shoot strictly 4×5 with the Camo Wide (see above article), and this magazine is headed to the dumpster. 🙁